Frequently Asked Questions

 Test scores are valid for two years and must remain valid for you to progress in the registration process.

 What if my test scores have expired?

-When you are ready to submit your next application for registration, please e-mail email@example.com to request consideration for an extension of your test scores.
-If you are completing or have recently completed the IPG Program or your Structured Practical Training, a College staff member may be able to extend your scores.
-If you have not successfully completed any part of the IPG Program or your Structured Practical Training, your request will be referred to a panel of the Registration Committee.
+When you are ready to submit your next application for registration, please e-mail firstname.lastname@example.org to request consideration for an extension of your test scores.
+If you have recently successfully completed the IPG Program, Practice Assessment of Competence at Entry (PACE) or your Structured Practical Training (SPT), a College staff member may be able to extend your scores.
+If you have not successfully completed any part of the IPG Program, PACE or your SPT, your request will be referred to a panel of the Registration Committee.

 How does OCP receive my test scores?